bob-long/semaphore-cplusplus11/README.md

   - "semaphore" is blocking version that is implemented based on mutex and condition variable.

-  - "semaphore_lockfree" is non-blocking version that is implemented based on c++ atomic CAS (compare and swap).
+  - "semaphore_lockfree" is lock-less version that is implemented based on c++ atomic CAS (compare and swap).